-- 4. The Scrutiny Management Commission has carried out a detailed review of the Council's Governance structure and its standards framework.
+4. The Scrutiny Management Commission has carried out a detailed review of the Council's Governance structure and its standards framework.

 On the Governance aspect of the review, the Commission sought and received evidence from individuals who have had some experience of both the Committee and the Leader and Cabinet systems.
+These included:

-These included: - Councillors with experience of both the Committee and Cabinet systems - Professor Steve Leach, professor of local government at DeMontfort University - Ed Hammond, Research Manager, Centre for Public Scrutiny - The Monitoring Officer - Strategic Director for Neighbourhoods - Director of Planning and Facilities Management - Director of Regeneration - Head of Democratic Services - 5.
-Evidence from Councillors involved them completing a questionnaire and giving their views on advantages and disadvantage of both systems.
-From 18 members who were considered to have some experience of both systems and who were asked to complete the survey, eight returned completed forms. - 6.
+- Councillors with experience of both the Committee and Cabinet systems - Professor Steve Leach, Professor of Local Government at Leicester de Montfort University - Ed Hammond, Research Manager, Centre for Public Scrutiny - All Strategic and Service Directors, of which the Strategic Director for Neighbourhoods and Directors of Planning and Facilities Management and of Regeneration accepted the invitation - The Monitoring Officer - Head of Democratic Services - 5.
+Evidence from Councillors was through completion of a questionnaire, to seek views on advantages and disadvantage of both systems.
+Of the 18 members who were considered to have some experience of both systems and who were asked to complete the survey, eight returned completed forms. - 6.
 Professor Steve Leach and Ed Hammond provided independent expert evidence in writing and through attendance at specially convened meetings.
-Other evidence was provided by senior council officers. - 7.
+Similarly senior officers gave evidence at meetings, where commission members questioned them, extensively. - 7.
 On the ethical standards aspect of the review the Commission received evidence from the independent members of the Standards Committee, the Monitoring Officer and the Head of Democratic Services.
 Professor Steve Leach and Ed Hammond also provided their views. - 8.
-The Commission was told by Professor Leach that Derby was taking the right approach in gathering independent evidence and looking at the issues objectively before making its decision.
+Professor Leach told the commission that Derby was taking the right approach in gathering independent evidence and looking at the issues objectively, before making its decision.
 In response to a question on the size of scrutiny support function professor Leach stated that from his experience the scrutiny team for a unitary authority the size of Derby should be no less than three officers.